codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 ===========

-You can use the ``lang()`` helper function to retrieve text from any of the language files, by passing the filename and the language key as the first paremeter, separated by a period (.).
+You can use the ``lang()`` helper function to retrieve text from any of the language files, by passing the filename and the language key as the first parameter, separated by a period (.).
 For example, to load the ``errorEmailMissing`` string from the ``Errors`` language file, you would do the following::

     echo lang('Errors.errorEmailMissing');